polymorpher/sms-wallet/miniwallet/test/README.md

 All accounts are funded with 10,000 native tokens.

-* deployer : an account that deploys AssetManager and test token Contracts.
+* deployer : an account that deploys MiniWallet and test token Contracts.
 The address recieves the role of `DEFAULT_ADMIN` which controls the administrative functions, such as assigning operators and adjusting limits
 * operatorA, operatorB, operatorC : operators who are responsible for regular smart contract interactions, such as transferring assets on behalf of users

 * alice: primary user used for testing deposit, withrdrawal, approve and transfer functionality using native tokens, ERC20, ERC721, ERC1155